 SLSWA Media Contact: Megan Jones – 9207 6666

 Recfishwest Media Contact: Ben Carlish – 0434 942 678

 Read More Articles

 More than 100 athletes from across Australia lined up for round 1 of the inaugural Super Surf Teams League held at Bulli, NSW yesterday.
 With 15 events across the sand […]

 Benefits of Providing Corporate First Aid Training to Your Employees

 Every workplace is different however, they all share a need for progress and innovation in order to be successful.
-Providing opportunities for staff professional development contributes greatly to improved performance, but what about enhancing the overall environment, employee interactions and morale?
-This is where corporate first aid training can come in, offering a myriad of […]
+Providing opportunities for staff professional development contributes greatly to improved performance, […]

 22 .
 11 .
 2019

 Western Suns team announced ahead of Interstate Championships

 A stellar lineup of up-and-coming youth athletes will team up with some of WA’s best open athletes as part of the Western Suns team for the upcoming SLSA Interstate Championships. […]